Sejjjalll/My_Profile/README.md

 ### 💭 Quote of the Day
 *"Data is the new oil, but machine learning is the refinery that transforms it into insights."*

-### 🤝 Open to Collaboration
-**Looking to collaborate on Google Vision OCR projects and seeking help with Medical OCR Data Extraction!**

 <br>